Fabxx/GSG/README.md

 - Games must be in their individual folders, regrouped in a subfolder.
 - if more than one `.exe` file is in the same dir, rename the non necessary ones into `.EXE` or remove the extension. the wine parser parses recursively for *.exe files.
+- Create an empty folder in a EXT4 partition if you have to use an extra prefix other than the default one, so you can select it from the UI.

 # How to use